Hours of tramping over head and cannonball-sized and shaped boulders on a steeply sloping shoreline.

 warnings | Cascade River to Martins Bay coast route, South Westland

 The two major rivers, the Cascade and Gorge Rivers, are possible to cross if it hasn’t rained heavily for a while.
 But these are big rivers with a substantial flow even when low.
-Obviously there are no swing bridges to use, so after heavy rain, they can be monsters and there’s no possibility to cross.
+Obviously, there are no swing bridges to use, so after heavy rain, they can be monsters and there’s no possibility to cross.

-Cross the Cascade River on the 45º, allowing the river flow to assist getting across.
+Cross the Cascade River on the 45º, allowing the river flow to assist in getting across.
 Choose a wide spot with a pebbly bottom to help with footing.
 There is no particular point to cross as the best spot can change with each new flood.
 A clue is to follow the 4WD tracks.

 If Robert is home and hears you whistle he’ll happily scoot you across.
 If not you’ll have to work out the logistics of returning the original vessel back to the correct side of the river.

 It is possible to cross near the river mouth at full low tide, as long as the river is low.
 Note it may have a surprisingly deep channel, and this can change substantially after floods.

 Other rivers to cross are the Hope River at Barn Bay, usually better to cross this three times, and the Spoon and Hacket Rivers.
 Callery, Ryans, and McKenzie are also flood-prone, ie, no way to cross safely, but ankle/knee deep at other times.

 It is not possible to cross these rivers when in flood successfully.

 The rivers will go down soon enough, although the Cascade and Gorge Rivers have extensive catchments that take a while to drain.